-(Presented XXXXX; received XXXXX; accepted XXXXX; published online XXXXX)
+(Presented 17 April 2018; received 19 April 2018; accepted 24 May 2018; published online 25 July 2018)

-Adding toroidal arrays of magnetic probes at the top and bottom of NSTX-U would improve both the detection of the multimodal plasma response to applied magnetic perturbations and the identification of the poloidal structure of unstable plasma modes, as well as contribute to the validation of MHD models, improve the understanding of the plasma response to external fields and improve the error field correction.
-In this paper the MHD code MARS-F/K has been used to identify poloidal locations that would improve the capability to measure stationary or near-stationary 3D fields that may result from the plasma response to external sources of non-axisymmetric fields.
-The study highlighted 6 poloidal positions where new arrays of both poloidal and radial magnetic field sensors will improve the poloidal structure of perturbation with $n \le 6$ and to detect the multimodal plasma response.
-Assessment of the tradeoff in poloidal length of the probes leads to an ideal length between 10 cm and 30 cm.
-A method to configure the probes of a toroidal array based on the SVD condition number is proposed and an ideal solution and a low-cost one are presented.
+Adding toroidal arrays of magnetic probes at the top and bottom of NSTX-U would improve both the detection of the multimodal plasma response to applied magnetic perturbations and the identification of the poloidal structure of unstable plasma modes, as well as contribute to the validation of MHD models, improve the understanding of the plasma response to external fields, and improve the error field correction.
+In this paper, the linear MHD code MARS-F/K has been used to identify poloidal locations that would improve the capability to measure stationary or near-stationary 3D fields that may result from the plasma response to external sources of non-axisymmetric fields.
+The study highlighted 6 poloidal positions where new arrays of both poloidal and radial magnetic field sensors would improve the poloidal structure of perturbations with $n \le 6$ and of detecting the multimodal plasma response.
+Assessment of the trade-off in the poloidal length of the probes leads to an ideal length between 10 cm and 30 cm.
+A method to configure the probes of a toroidal array based on the singular value decomposition condition number is proposed, and an ideal solution and a low-cost one are presented.
+Published by AIP Publishing. https://doi.org/10.1063/1.5036942